blocksoapp/monorepo/backend/README.md

 `python manage.py test`

 ## Tech Debt & Notes
-1. Make sure the authed user can only create profiles for themselves
+1. Make sure the authed user can only create profiles for themselves.
+2. Revisit when users' tx history should be fetched and transformed to posts.